February - an overview

 weed seed germinating and hoe off.

-kale, cabbage, leek, and keep inside ready for planting out in
+kale, Cabbage, Leek, and keep inside ready for planting out in

 June/July, when space is available.
 They are a valuable winter